gloriouscoders/coolsignup/docs/source/getting_started.rst

 ``"mongo"``: the configuration of your connection to MongoDB (defaults to :json:`{"host": "localhost", "port": "27017"}` )

-``"sessionDurationSeconds"``: the duration of validity, in seconds, of an authentication token.
+``"tokenDurationSeconds"``: the duration of validity, in seconds, of an authentication token.
 Default to 2592000 seconds (that is, 30 days)

 ``"codeDurationSeconds"``: the duration of validity, in seconds, of a code sent by email (such as a code to reset a password).
 Defaults to 3600 seconds.

+``"maxTokensPerUser"``: the number of different tokens that you can open for a user and that remain valid at the same time.
+For example, if you set this to 2, you'll be able to log your user in twice, creating two different authentication tokens (maybe one authentication for use with their web browser, and one authentication token for use on their smartphone).
+If, then, you log the user in a third time, you'll get a third authentication token, but one of the earlier authentication tokens will be invalidated, so that only 2 tokens remains valid.

 Starting the server